-- cardinal scale of 0 (death) to 1 (optimal or 'perfect' health).
-Health states - 2 considered to be worse than death may be assigned a negative value. - Validity: the extent to which technique measures what it is intended to - 4 measure. - 5 Valuation: the process of quantifying desirability of outcome in utility or - 6 monetary terms or of quantifying cost of resource or individual's productivity - 7 in monetary terms. - 8 Value Added Tax: this is a tax on consumer spending.
-It is collected by - 9 VAT-registered traders on their supplies of goods and services to customers. - Each such trader in the chain of supply from manufacturer through to retailer - charges VAT on his or her sales and is entitled to deduct from this amount the - 12 VAT paid on his or her purchases, that is, the tax is on the added value.
-For - the final consumer, not being VAT-registered, VAT is simply part of the - 14 purchase price. - 15 Variability: this reflects known differences in parameter values arising out of - inherent differences in circumstances or conditions.
-It may arise due to - differences in patient population (e.g. patient heterogeneity baseline risk, - age, gender), differences in clinical practice by treatment setting or - 19 geographical location. - 20 Willingness-to-pay (WTP): evaluation method used to determine - 21 maximum amount of money individual is willing to pay for particular outcome - or benefit (e.g. receive healthcare service); method is often used in cost- - benefit analysis to quantify outcome in monetary terms.
+Validity The extent to which technique measures what it is intended to measure.
+Valuation The process of quantifying desirability of outcome in utility or monetary terms or of quantifying cost of resource or individual's productivity in monetary terms.
+Value added tax (VAT) This is a tax on consumer spending.
+It is collected by VAT-registered traders on their supplies of goods and services to customers.
+Each such trader in the chain of supply from manufacturer through to retailer charges VAT on his or her sales and is entitled to deduct from this amount the VAT paid on his or her purchases, that is, the tax is on the added value.
+For the final consumer, not being VAT- registered, VAT is simply part of the purchase price.
+Variability This reflects known differences in parameter values arising out of inherent differences in circumstances or conditions.
+It may arise due to differences in patient population (for example, patient heterogeneity - baseline risk, age, gender), differences in clinical practice by treatment setting or geographical location.
+Willingness-to-pay (WTP) Evaluation method used to determine maximum amount of money individual is willing to pay for particular outcome or benefit (for example, receive healthcare service); method is often used in cost- benefit analysis to quantify outcome in monetary terms.